Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Greece.md

 Shortly after that, the three academics were all summoned to the impressive residence of the American ambassador to Greece, who told them in no uncertain terms that they  were jeopardizing the Fulbright program in Greece.
-They were ordered, to back off  by the ambassador and were supposed to be intimidated.
+They were ordered to back off  by the ambassador and were supposed to be intimidated.
 But the three continued to take Rita's mom out on a regular basis.

 In fact, the American government was supporting the dictatorship at the time.